OCA/partner-contact/partner_tz/readme/DESCRIPTION.rst

-This module removes timezone default value on res.partner and display the field on form view.
+This module displays the timezone field on partner form view.
 Moreover it provides a few tools function in `tools/tz_utils.py`.